About Earn to Learn

 Earn to Learn was founded in 2008 by Kate Hoffman under the name “Live the Solution.”
-Kate’s dream was to empower individuals to become financially competent and build lifelong assets such as education and homeownership by developing the habit of saving in an Individual Development Account (IDA).
+Kate’s dream was to empower individuals to become financially competent and build lifelong assets such as education and homeownership by developing the habit of saving in a Matched Savings Account.

-When Kate learned about Assets for Independence (AFI), a program of the US Department of Health and Social Services, she had the idea that our state universities could apply for these funds and bring millions of dollars in assets to the table for struggling college students and their families.
-The joint application of Earn to Learn and the Arizona universities for these dollars was the first time in the history of the Assets for Independence (AFI program that a state public university system applied directly to, and was funded by, the federal program.
+When Kate learned about Assets for Independence, a program of the U.S. Department of Health and Social Services, she had the idea that our state universities could apply for these funds and bring millions of dollars in assets to the table for struggling college students and their families.
+The joint application of Earn to Learn and the Arizona universities for these dollars was the first time in the history of the Assets for Independence program that a state public university system applied directly to, and was funded by, the federal program.